 Dexter chuckled.
 “He did have a thing for that boat.”

-“The USS Henry Harrison: sunk to the bottom of the East China Sea by one solitary Chinese missile.”
+“The USS Henry Harrison… sunk to the bottom of the East China Sea by one, single, solitary, Chinese missile.”

 “One missile nonetheless.”

 “Carriers are relics, Veruca.
 They’re mostly for show.
-We learned a terrible lesson.”
+We learned a terrible lesson with that.”

 “Manfred learns nothing.
-That boat was special to him because he saved it.
+That boat was special to him because he was the reason it existed.
 He saved its funding.”

 “That he did.
 It was going to be decommissioned.”